Every year that we’ve gardened here in Interior Alaska, we’ve gained more knowledge about just how far you can push cold climate gardening.

 We wanted to explore techniques that we could use to increase the overall capacity of our indoor garden.
 Also, we were interested in leveraging our climate to the maximum extent possible.

-This post is the culmination of much of that research.
+This post is basically the culmination of much of that research.

 Understand Cold Hardy Versus Frost Sensitive Plants